 The premiere sold-out performance of The Planets was held on October 25th 2014 with the Northwest Symphony Orchestra.
 The visuals were subsequently programmed by the South Dakota Symphony Orchestra for their 2015 Young People's Concert that reached more than 5000 school children, and was broadcast on PBS.
 Subsequent performances were held with The Imperial Symphony Orchestra, Ann Arbor Symphony Orchestra, the Tucson Symphony Orchestra, and the Bath Philharmonia in the UK.
-For 2017, bookings include the Orchestra of Northern New York, the Youth Orchestra of San Antonio, the Colorado Music Festival, the Ann Arbor Symphony, the Lima Symphony, and the Northwest Symphony Orchestra.
+For 2017, bookings include the Orchestra of Northern New York, the Youth Orchestra of San Antonio, the Colorado Music Festival, the Lima Symphony Orchestra, and the Auburn Symphony Orchestra.

 Mussorgsky's much loved composition is brought to life with fantastical animations that are suitable for all ages.
 The visuals debuted with the Bath Philharmonia (UK) in June 2017.
 Special thanks are due to collaborators Ken Priebe, Anna Czoski, and Bojana Dimitrovski.